2000 Indianapolis 500: Bump day - Sunday May 21

 The second and final day of time trials opened with ten spots remaining.
 Raul Boesel was the first car out, and at 222.113 mph, he would be the fastest driver of the afternoon.
 After two wave-offs on Saturday, Billy Boat wrecked on his first attempt on Sunday.
 He would be forced to find a backup car.

 The field was filled to 33 cars by 5:30 p.m..
 Among the drivers who completed attempts were Jimmy Kite, Davey Hamilton, and popular hometown rookie Andy Hillenburg.
-Independent driver and co-owner Hillenburg was fielding a "throwback" entry named the Sumar Special, a gesture to the car driven by Pat O'Connor which won the pole position in 1957.
+Independent driver and co-owner Hillenburg was fielding a "throwback" entry named the Sumar Special, a gesture to the car driven by Pat O'Connor, which won the pole position in 1957.

 Billy Boat secured a backup car with the Foyt team, but the car (#41, previously driven by Roberto Guerrero) only had one attempt left.
 After stalling three times trying to pull away, Boat's first two laps were fair.
-The car stalled on the third lap, and his speed dropped to 150 mph.
-It picked up for the final lap, and he ran it at 198 mph.
+The car lost power on the third lap, and his speed dropped to 150 mph.
+It picked back up for the final lap, and he ran it at 198 mph.
 His four lap average was 192.105 mph, by far the slowest car in the field, and he was the first car on the bubble.

 Lyn St. James and Dick Simon Racing reorganized after Saturday's crash, and she qualified comfortably.
-She bumped Boat with 25 minutes left in the day.
+She bumped Boat's #41 car with 25 minutes left in the day.
 With less than a minute until the 6 o'clock gun, Billy Boat climbed into another Foyt backup, (#11) a car that had not been driven all week.
 Boat managed a run of 218.872 mph out of the unproven machine.
 He shockingly bumped his way into the field as time expired.

 Davy Jones attempted a comeback after breaking his neck in 1997, but he was bumped.

+Carb Day

+The final practice took place on Thursday May 25.
+All 33 cars took laps with Juan Pablo Montoya (218.257 mph) the fastest of the day.
+No major incidents were reported, though Scott Sharp suffered mechanical problems which delayed his arrival on pit lane.
+He managed to only take a few shake down laps in the final five minutes.

+Jimmy Kite took laps in the car of Jason Leffler, as Leffler was in Charlotte for the day.
+Robby Gordon stayed for about an hour and twenty minutes, then he too departed for Charlotte.